 From Introduction to Payment Dispute Resolution

-Implementations of ODR (such as blind bidding, cyber mediation, cyber negotiation and cyber arbitration), as well as specific case studies such as ICANN-WIPO;
+You'll learn about implementations of ODR (such as blind bidding, cyber mediation, cyber negotiation and cyber arbitration), as well as specific case studies, such as ICANN-WIPO;

 MY INVITATION TO YOU

 Remember that you always have a 30-day money-back guarantee, so there is no risk for you.

 Also, I suggest you make use of the free preview videos to make sure the course really is a fit.
 I don't want you to waste your money.